bit-bots/bitbots_vision/bitbots_vision/docs/manual/tutorials/train_yolo.rst

 You should download the images to the workstation you intend to train your YOLO on instead of your local computer.
 If you are a BitBot this is probably the CL04 or CL05.
-After you now know which image sets you want to use it is time to download the images of these sets.
+After you now know which image sets you want to use, it is time to download the images of these sets.
 You can just download them using the provided `script
 <https://imagetagger.bit-bots.de/images/imageset/imagetagger_dl_script.py>`_.
 If you execute it with
 ``./imagetagger_dl_script.py id1 id2 id3``
 you can download all of your image sets with one command.
-You have to replace id1 with your corresponding id and can use as many or as few image sets as you want for this command.
+You have to replace the ``ids`` with your corresponding id and can use as many or as few image sets as you want for this command.

 Download Annotations
 --------------------